EvelynSubarrow/Eagle/README.md

 specifically add SCHEDULE to your account.

 When you have an account, and have added SCHEDULE, you'll need to download it.
-A snapshot is published daily at approximately 0600, and `pull.sh.example` is provided to demonstrate how to retrieve this information for all TOCs.
-Once you have the JSON schedule, you should run `parse_daily.py`, which will create and populate `schedule.db`.
+A snapshot is published daily at approximately 0100, and `cif_pull.sh.example` is provided to demonstrate how to retrieve this information for all TOCs.
+Once you have the CIF schedule, you should run `parse_cif.py`, which will create and populate `schedule.db`.

 Once this is done, you'll want to rename `config.json.example` to `config.json`, review the settings, then run `main.py`.